Resi Global footer text

 Not all products, pricing, and services are available in all areas.
 Pricing and actual speeds may vary.
 Internet speeds based on wired connection.
 Restrictions apply.

-“5G” Home Internet or Fixed Wireless Internet uses the same cellular network smartphones use.
+Cell phone Internet uses the same cellular network smartphones use.
 Cell towers and/or small cell nodes use radio frequencies to send Internet signals to an outdoor antenna or indoor gateway receiver at each customer’s home.
-How you receive the Wireless Home Internet signal depends on whether your provider is one of the big cellular phone carriers or a Fixed Wireless Internet Service Provider (WISP).
+How you receive the cell phone Internet signal depends on whether your provider is one of the big cellular phone carriers or a Fixed Wireless Internet Service Provider (WISP).

-While Verizon and T-Mobile claim their "5G" Home Internet plans can reach certain speeds, the reality is, Wireless Home Internet is prone to speed fluctuations and fails to meet the demands of today’s average consumer usage.
-In fact, Spectrum’s analysis of Ookla® Speedtest Intelligence® data revealed 5G Home Internet fails to consistently maintain broadband speeds over 25 Mbps during peak times.
-That doesn’t sound like the “5G” Home Internet big wireless companies are hyping up, but it is.
+While Verizon and T-Mobile claim their cell phone Internet plans can reach certain speeds, the reality is, cell phone Internet is prone to speed fluctuations during peak hours.
+In fact, Spectrum’s analysis of Ookla® Speedtest Intelligence® data revealed cell phone Internet may not consistently maintain broadband speeds over 25 Mbps during peak times.

-T-Mobile also notes video speeds may be slower, depending on video resolution, so “5G” Home Internet is not ideal for those who like to stream without interruption.
-Spectrum Internet is a much better choice because all customers have equal priority on the network and Spectrum does not limit customers’ Internet speeds, bandwidth or video quality.
+T-Mobile also notes cell phone Internet customers’ video streaming may be more frequently impacted, depending on the extent of network congestion.
+For many, Spectrum Internet may be a better choice because all customers have equal priority on the network and Spectrum does not limit customers’ Internet speeds, bandwidth or video quality.

-While Fixed Wireless Internet has been available in rural areas for many years, “5G” networks are limited to select metro areas, so wireless broadband Internet service has been restricted to slower 2G, 3G and 4G networks.
-The good news is, cable Internet providers are rapidly expanding into more rural communities, and Spectrum Internet has invested over $40 billion in infrastructure and technology to bridge the digital divide.
+The good news is that cable Internet providers are rapidly expanding, and Spectrum Internet has invested over $40 billion in infrastructure and technology to bridge the digital divide.
 You can learn more about the Rural Broadband Build-out program here.

 No. 5 GHz refers to the 5 gigahertz radio frequency some routers use to transmit your Internet signal to wireless devices in your home.
 While 5G does use radio signals, it uses different frequencies.

-Based on Spectrum’s analysis of Ookla® Speedtest Intelligence® data during Q4 2022 in Spectrum’s footprint.
+Based on Spectrum’s analysis of Ookla® Speedtest Intelligence® data during Q4 2022-Q2 2023 in Spectrum’s footprint.
 Reliable speeds based on Consistency Score™ comparisons.
 Faster speeds based on the median speeds delivered.
-Peak hours defined as 7-11 PM Mon-Fri.
+Peak hours defined as 7-10 PM Mon-Fri.
 Ookla trademarks used under license and reprinted with permission.

 “Investing In Innovation & Infrastructure,” Charter Communications, https://policy.charter.com/resource-hub/network-investment-access